ritsu/ipset-fail2ban/README.md

 If you use additional actions, create those files accordingly.

 ## Using ipset-fail2ban with public blacklists
-Besides creating an ipset blacklist from fail2ban jails, you can also create an ipset blacklist from publicly available blacklists with [Trick77's ipset-blacklist](https://github.com/trick77/ipset-blacklist) to preemptively block bad IPs.
+Besides creating ipset blacklists from fail2ban jails, you can also create ipset blacklists from publicly available blacklists with [Trick77's ipset-blacklist](https://github.com/trick77/ipset-blacklist) to preemptively block bad IPs.

 Both scripts can run independently on the same machine to generate two separate blacklists, which can be useful for